cloudmesh-community/book/chapters/pi/setup-ultimate.md

 suitable for burning hundreds of SD cards as we would need for a cluster consisting out of many PI's.

-#### Download Rasbian
+#### Download Raspbian

 No matter which OS you create the SD Cards on, you will need to download the Raspbian OS.

-Next, you need to download the Rasbian image and place it in a directory.
+Next, you need to download the Raspbian image and place it in a directory.
 As you may reuse the image multiple times, we recommend to place it in a location you remember.
 Let us assume you place it in `~/Download` directory.